JiaoHuang1/manhattan_housing/README.md

 ### Functionality & MVP
 Manhattan_housing users are able to:
-- [ ] See a 3d map of the rental prices of different types of housing at different zipcode in manhattan
+- [ ] See a manhattan geography map of the rental prices of different types of housing at different zipcode
-- [ ] drag the time axis to review the specific time of the rental prices
+- [ ] Click on the year and/or apartment type slider to review the specific year and apartment type of the rental prices
-- [ ] check/uncheck the apartment type to view a specific time of the rental prices.
+- [ ] Hover on the map to review the a specific neighborhood rental price trends

-In addition, this project contains:
-- [ ] A production README
+- [ ] Click on the map to compare rental price at different region and neighborhood

 ### Data & APIs
-rental price data is freely available through APIs.
+* Rental price by zipcode and year through zillow
+* Manhattan geojson data
+* zipcode vs latitude and longitude

 ### Wireframe
 This visualization consists of a single screen (a) containing a map with rental price graph (b), which is interative by years through the time bar (c) or the apartment type selection (e).
 It also have a block (d) to display the range of prices represented by colors.